Last update: March 28, 2025

 Other ways to save money on your Iceland car rental with Blue Car Rental

-To be fair, if you aren’t renting a car for 2023, or you don’t want to rent an electric vehicle, I’ve only saved you 9% so far.
+To be fair, if you aren’t renting a car in Iceland for 2024, and you don’t want to rent an electric vehicle, I’ve only saved you 9% so far.

 Without an EV, you can also save money in a couple of different ways: